spwhite1337/website/README.md

 ### 3.)
 Configure AWS

-- Starting with a EC2 server over HTTP (see Step 1-2) and a registered domain name (e.g., `scottpwhite.com`, I used Amazon Route 53 for domain registration)
+- Start with a EC2 server over HTTP (see Step 1-2) and a registered domain name (e.g., `scottpwhite.com`, I used Amazon Route 53 for domain registration).
-- Make a "Target Group" in AWS that contains the EC2 instance hosting the website
+- Make a "Target Group" in AWS.
+Register the EC2 instance hosting the website to the Target Group.
-- Create a certificate in AWS Certificate Manager (ACM) for the domain name
+- Create a certificate in AWS Certificate Manager (ACM) for the domain name.
-    - Create a DNS record(s) for the certificate in Route 53 (or other registry)
+    - Create a DNS record(s) for the certificate in Route 53 (or other registry).
-- Create an Application Load Balancer that (i) redirects HTTP to HTTPS, (ii) forwards HTTPS requests to the Target Group containing the EC2 instance hosting the webpage with the associated Certificate from ACM
+- Create an Application Load Balancer (ALB) that (i) redirects HTTP to HTTPS, (ii) forwards HTTPS requests (verified with the ACM certs) to the Target Group.
-- Register the Load Balancer in the DNS records for the domain.
+- Create DNS record for the ALB for the domain.
-    - First time took a couple days for everything to sync and the domain to load reasonably fast
+    - First time took a couple days for everything to sync and the domain to load reasonably fast.

-Requests sent to `https://scottpwhite.com` (`http` redirects) will first go to the Load Balancer which then forwards them (with SSL certification, auto-renewing) to the Target Group containing the EC2 instance running the site.
-If we need to change servers or add more we simply attach them to the Target Group - no need to re-route any DNS records.
+Requests sent to `https://scottpwhite.com` (`http` redirects) will first go to the ALB which then forwards them (with SSL certification, auto-renewing) to the Target Group containing the EC2 instance running the site.
+If we need to change servers or add more we simply register them to the Target Group; no need to edit any DNS records.

+### 4.)
+Future Work

+At present, I serve the website on one instance with a docker-network with two containers: one for the frontend and another for the backend.
+For scalability, I should add another container for a database, repurpose the "Backed" container for models and API calls, then dedicate EC2 instances for each component (e.g., one for frontend, one for data, one for models / APIs / LLMs).
+These will all be registered in the Target
+Group.

+The main downside is that this will ~triple my hardware costs.
+Not really worth it at this time.
+But once I productionalize my models and gain some traction maybe it will be necessary...